 6. Apply Pre-Emergent Herbicide

 Crabgrass and other weeds love the spring in Columbia.
-Pre-emergent is your best friend, but timing is key.
+A pre-emergent weed killer is your best defense, but timing the application is key.

 What to do:

-- Apply a crabgrass pre-emergent labeled for your grass type.
+- Apply a crabgrass pre-emergent herbicide labeled for your grass type.

 - Lightly water it in or rely on rainfall.